rladies/community/README.md

 - Propose a blog post for R-Ladies website.
 - Volunteer to participate in the Global Team.

-We acknowledge that these are guidelines, and not clearly defined; ultimately “what constitutes a substantial change” will be a decision made by the Leadership Team and Global Team.
+We acknowledge that these are guidelines; ultimately “what constitutes a substantial change” will be a decision made by the Leadership Team and Global Team.

 ## Process for community discussions